nemonik/hands-on-DevOps-gen2/README.md

 Complete the following:

-1. Open [Drone CI](https://github.com/drone/drone) (.e.g., <http://drone.nemonik.com/>) in your browser and authenticate through [GitLab](https://gitlab.com/rluna-gitlab/gitlab-ce) on into Drone, if you need to.
+1. Open [Drone CI](https://github.com/drone/drone) (.e.g., <http://drone.nemonik.com/>) in your browser and authenticate thr:Wqough [GitLab](https://gitlab.com/rluna-gitlab/gitlab-ce) on into Drone, if you need to.
 2. Then select `SYNC` and watch as the arrows chase each other for a bit before the `root/helloworld-web` repository shows up.
 3. Then click `root/helloworld-web` repo and `ACTIVATE REPOSITORY` to enable Drone orchestration for the project.
 4. Then click the Drone logo in the upper left of the page to return home.